Free delivery ($40+) - Next day delivery in Montreal's fast zone

 • 90LLDPE: "LLDPE" stands for linear low density polyethylene, which is a type of plastic known for its flexibility, strength and chemical resistance.

-Here is the weight of the packaging as a percentage compared to the total weight of the bag (packaging + coffee):
+Here is the percentage of the packaging weight compared to the total weight of the bag (packaging + coffee):